 Supervised internship of 50 hours of activity for each hour of credit in an approved agency setting.
 Placements are arranged in cooperation with the student and agency representative.
-Prerequisites: Junior standing, 2.5 GPA or permission of the instructor, and four courses in areas of concentration; successful completion of application requirements for internship.
-No more than nine hours of internship credit allowed.
+Prerequisites: Junior standing; 2.5 GPA or permission of the instructor; four courses in areas of concentration; and successful completion of application requirements for internship.
+May be repeated for up to six credits.
 Course will be graded Pass/Fail.